Manasi-kole/Manasi-s_Data_Analytics_Portfolio/Case_Study1_Cyclistic_bike_share/README.md

 This analysis was completed as part of the **Google Data Analytics Professional Certificate**.
 It addresses a key business question for **Cyclistic**, a fictional bike-share company.
 The study follows the comprehensive data analysis process (**Ask, Prepare, Process, Analyze, Share, and Act**).
 All data analysis and visualization were performed using **Tableau Public** to generate actionable insights and recommendations.
 ## Scenario
-As a junior data analyst, understand and analyse how casual riders and annual members because, the director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+As a junior data analyst, understand and analyse how casual riders and annual members because, the director of marketing believes the company’s future success depends on (**maximizing the number of annual memberships**).
 Cyclistic executives must approve recommendations, so they must be backed up with compelling data insights and professional data visualizations.
 ## ASK phase
 By using Cyclistic historical bike trip data identify trends.
 1. How do annual members and casual riders use Cyclistic bikes differently?